PDConSec/vsc-print/manual.md

 * `print.announcePortAcquisition`: make the embedded web server tell you what port it uses
 * `print.browserPath`: the path to a web browser
 * `print.colourScheme`: the stylesheet used for colouring syntax
+* `print.dynamicPortMax`: the high bound of the range in which the embedded webserver will choose ports
+* `print.dynamicPortMin`: the low bound of the range in which the embedded webserver will choose ports
 * `print.editorContextMenuItemPosition`: the position of `Print` in the editor context menu
 * `print.fontSize`: the font size (options from 9 to 13 pt)
 * `print.formatMarkdown`: render markdown as styled HTML when printing